Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 ---
 id: oa-embedded-html
-title: Embed OA Document in a HTML File
+title: Embedding Verifiable Document into an HTML file
-sidebar_label: Embed OA Document in a HTML File
+sidebar_label: Embedding Verifiable Document into an HTML file
 ---

 > **Note**: This guide is currently for OA documents that are verifiable on [verify.gov.sg](https://www.verify.gov.sg).
 Do ensure your OA document can be verified on [verify.gov.sg](https://www.verify.gov.sg) before continuing with this guide.